Kick-Ass 2 (film): Production

-On 8 May 2012, it was reported that a sequel to Kick-Ass (2010) would be distributed by Universal Studios, and that Matthew Vaughn had chosen Jeff Wadlow, who also wrote the script, to direct the sequel.
+On 8 May 2012, it was reported that a sequel to Kick-Ass (2010) would be distributed by Universal Pictures who distributed the first film in the United Kingdom and some other territories, and that Matthew Vaughn had chosen Jeff Wadlow, who also wrote the script, to direct the sequel.
 Later that month, Aaron Taylor-Johnson and Chloë Grace Moretz entered negotiations to reprise their roles as Kick-Ass and Hit-Girl, respectively.
 Chad Gomez Creasey and Dara Resnik Creasey performed uncredited work on Wadlow's script to make Hit-Girl more feminine and less crass in light of Moretz's older age.
 In July 2012, Christopher Mintz-Plasse confirmed that he would return as Chris D'Amico who becomes the supervillain The Motherfucker.
 Mintz-Plasse expressed relief that a rape and child murder scene from the comic book would not be included in the film and went on to compare the gang violence in the story to the film The Warriors (1979).
 That same month, it was announced that John Leguizamo would play a character named Javier, one of The Motherfucker's bodyguards.
 In August 2012, it was reported that Donald Faison would play the superhero Doctor Gravity.
 Also that month, Yancy Butler was set to reprise her role as Angie D'Amico, Lyndsy Fonseca stated that she would return as Katie Deauxma in a smaller role, Robert Emms was cast as superhero Insect Man, Morris Chestnut was confirmed to replace Omari Hardwick as Hit-Girl's guardian Marcus Williams, Lindy Booth was confirmed to play Night Bitch, a superhero seeking to avenge the murder of her sister, Andy Nyman was announced to play one of the villains named The Tumor, and Claudia Lee joined the cast as Brooke, the leader of a gang of school bullies.

 In September 2012, Jim Carrey was cast in the role of Colonel Stars and Stripes, the leader of superhero group Justice Forever.
 Also in September, Enzo Cilenti was confirmed to appear in the film.
 It was confirmed that bodybuilder Olga Kurkulina would portray the villainess Mother Russia.
 It was revealed that Clark Duke would reprise his role as Marty Eisenberg, who becomes the superhero Battle Guy, and that Augustus Prew would take over the role of Todd Haynes, who becomes the superhero Ass-Kicker, from Evan Peters.
 Principal photography began on 7 September 2012 in Mississauga, Ontario, Canada.
 Once filming in Mississauga wrapped in late September, the cast and crew continued shooting in London, England, at Ashmole Academy.
 Filming concluded on 23 November 2012.